The Ph.D. in Pharmaceutical Sciences

 DPET focuses on discovering and evaluating the factors that influence efficacy of therapeutic agents by conducting bench-to-bedside research.

 Ph.D. with an emphasis in pharmacoengineering

 The School offers an option for students to pursue a Ph.D. with an emphasis on pharmacoengineering.

 Biological and Biomedical Sciences Program

 The BBSP allows you to start your graduate studies in biological or biomedical sciences at UNC-Chapel Hill without initially committing to a specific Ph.D. program.
-Within the School, this option is available to students interested in the Division of Chemical Biology and Medicinal Chemistry or the Division of Molecular Pharmaceutics.
+Within the School, this option is available to students interested in the Division of Chemical Biology and Medicinal Chemistry and the Division of Pharmacoengineering and Molecular Pharmaceutics.

 Our application information includes instructions on applying through the BBSP.